deepdive

 Responses API

-llm.rb also supports OpenAI's Responses API through
+llm.rb also supports OpenAI's Responses API through LLM::Context with

-important switch is store:.
-With store:
+mode: :responses.
+The important switch is store:.
+With store: false, the

-response state server-side and reduce how much conversation state needs
+store: true, OpenAI can keep response state server-side and reduce how much

-to be sent on each turn.
+conversation state needs to be sent on each turn.

 Use this when you want the Responses API specifically, not just normal chat completions. llm.rb keeps it behind the same context interface so the rest of your application code does not need to change much: